fabsfa123/cert_final_project/README.md

 -	**Input Data**
     -	*ES_5min_continuous_adjusted.txt*: historical S&P500 futures data
     -	*VX_full_5min_continuous_Unadjusted*: historical VIX futures data
--	**Stored Outputs**: if the user wants to analyse the output without rerunning all the cross section methods, the files below can be used by commenting the relevant lines.
-Otherwise, the model can be ran entirely, but it will take longer
+-	**Stored Outputs**: the files below are the output of previously ran and stored cross validations and are imported in the script if the variable *rerun_cross_validations* is set to False.
+This is to reduce the run time of the Notebook.
+However, cross-validations can be rerun if *rerun_cross_validations* is set to True.
+The variable is specified in one cell at the beginning of the Jupyter Notebook *my_project.ipynb*
     - *dnn_adam*: pickle file with cross_section object with all the results of the in sample cross sectional analysis using dnn_adam
     - *dnn_adam.csv*: results of dnn_adam cross sectional analysis
     - *dnn_sgd*: pickle file with cross_section object with all the results of the in sample cross sectional analysis using dnn_sgd